On the log-local principle for the toric boundary: Introduction

 \end{thm}

 There are two natural directions to generalise the log-local principle further.
-The first is to investigate the correspondence at the level of BPS invariants \cite{MR1844627,MR3228298,CGKT1,CGKT2,CGKT3}; this is proven for the pair of $\mathbb{P}^2$ and smooth cubic in \cite{Bou19} and will be investigated for toric Calabi-Yau 4-folds in \cite{BBvG2}.
+The first is to investigate extensions to correspondences with other invariants.
+At the level of BPS invariants \cite{MR1844627,MR3228298,CGKT1,CGKT2,CGKT3} this is proven for the pair of $\mathbb{P}^2$ and smooth cubic in \cite{Bou19a,Bou19b} and in higher genus in \cite{Bousseau:2020ckw}.
+In \cite{Bousseau:2020fus, Bousseau:2020ryp}, we extend the correspondences to the non-toric and higher genus/refined setting and include open Gromov--Witten invariants, their underlying open BPS counts, as well as quiver Donaldson--Thomas invariants to the set of correspondences.
+Another direction is the relationship between local and orbifold invariants \cite{TY20,BNTY21}.

 The second natural question is to what extent the log-local principle generalises to the case when $X$ and $D$ are not smooth: log Gromov-Witten theory is indeed well-defined for any pair $(X,D)$ which is log smooth, but it is unclear how to define a local geometry in such generality.
 In the present paper, we consider a situation that goes beyond the smoothness assumptions of \cref{conj:vGGR} and where both log and local sides can be defined: we take for $X$ a $\Q$-factorial projective toric variety and for $D$ the toric boundary divisor of $X$.
 As $X$ is $\Q$-factorial, it makes sense to require that the components $D_j$ of $D$ are nef.
 We show in \cref{classtoric} that requiring each $D_j$ to be nef forces $X$ to be a product of fake weighted projective spaces.
 While such an $X$ is not necessarily smooth, and $D$ is typically not normal crossing, $(X,D)$ can naturally be viewed as a log smooth variety, and so log Gromov-Witten invariants of $(X,D)$ are well-defined.
 On the other hand, $X$ can be naturally viewed as a smooth Deligne--Mumford stack, and the local geometry $\tot\left(\bigoplus_{j=1}^l\shO_X(-D_j)\right)$ makes sense in the category of orbifolds.
 The local Gromov-Witten invariants can be defined using orbifold Gromov--Witten theory \cite{MR2450211}, and it thus makes sense to ask if the genus $0$ log invariants of maximal tangency of such a pair $(X,D)$ are related in the sense of \cref{conj:vGGR} to the corresponding local invariants.
-Our main result is the following \cref{thm:intro}; we refer to \cref{thm:main_log,thm:main_loc,thm:main} for precise statements.
+Our main result is the following \cref{thm:intro}; we refer to \cref{thm:ponen,thm:main_log,thm:main_loc,thm:main} for precise statements.

 \begin{thm} Let $X$ be a $\Q$-factorial projective toric variety and let $D$ be the toric boundary divisor of $X$.
 Assume that all the components $D_j$ of $D$ are nef.
 Then the genus $0$ log Gromov-Witten invariants of maximal tangency of $(X,D)$, and the genus $0$ local Gromov-Witten invariants of $(X,D)$, both with descendent point insertions, can be computed in closed form for all degrees.
 As a corollary, the log-local principle holds for the resulting invariants. \end{thm}